Chaoskjell/image-pixelator/README.md

 A Python-based image processing tool that transforms images into stylized pixel art using structured binary patterns.

-This project focuses on combining classical pixelation techniques with algorithmic pattern overlays while preserving the original color composition of the image.
+This project combines classical pixelation with algorithmic pattern overlays while preserving the original color composition of the image.

 Overview

 Image Pixelator converts an input image into square blocks of configurable size.
-For each block, the average RGB color is calculated and applied to a binary pattern structure (1/0 matrix).
+For each block, the average RGB color is applied to a binary pattern (1/0 matrix), producing an abstracted, geometric representation of the original image.

-The result is a clean, abstracted representation of the original image with geometric texture.

 The application includes:

-A graphical user interface (GUI)

-A command-line interface (CLI)
+Graphical User Interface (GUI)

+Command-Line Interface (CLI)

 Configurable block size